Quantum-Dynamics-Hub/VISTA/index.md

  trajectory-based and surface hopping approaches, semiclassical and quantum-classical methodologies, new software and tools for nonadiabatic and quantum dynamics, as well as the applications of these cutting-edge techniques to a variety of complex systems and materials, such as solar energy harvesting and photoresponsive materials.
-The experimental works that require attention of and can benefit from theoretical investigations are also of interest.
+The experimental works that require the attention of and can benefit from theoretical investigations are also of interest.

 ### **Keywords and topics:**
 - nonadiabatic dynamics